Max Diff Question Type

 Max Diff is an alternative to standard rating scale results that might lead you to believe everything is important.
 By forcing respondents to make choices between options, Max Diff delivers results that show the relative importance of the items being rated.

-The only paired comparison that cannot be inferred is oranges vs. bananas.
+If the respondent says that Phone Support is best and Social Media Support is worst, this informs us the outcome of five of the six possible comparisons.
+The only paired comparison that cannot be inferred is Email Support vs. Live Chat Support, because we do not know how the respondent ranks these two support channels in comparison to each other.
 As you can see, this produces better data than a standard ranking question.
 And people are much better at judging items at extremes than in discriminating the importance of items in the middle.

 The Max Diff question type has the added benefit of showing random sets of attributes so respondents are not evaluating all attributes at the same time, which is really hard for people to do.
 And, by displaying the same attributes several times, you gather even more robust data.